 Global Concerns - 14 - International Justice - But Not For All

 1. In the mid-1990s the catastrophic conflicts in Rwanda and the former Yugoslavia were a major impetus for creating the International Criminal Court (ICC).
 The ICC was set up by the Rome Statute of 1998 and opened its doors for the first time in July 2002.
 It now has over 120 member countries and is the world’s only permanent tribunal set up to consider Genocide, War Crimes and Crimes Against Humanity.
 From 18 July 2018 it will also consider crimes of Aggression.

-2. However, states can volunteer (or not) to join the ICC and some big states have NOT joined including three of the five permanent members of the UN Security Council.
-At November 2016 the NON-members include : USA, China, Russia, India, Pakistan, Saudi Arabia, Iraq, Syria, Turkey, Israel, Yemen, Ukraine, Indonesia, Malaysia, North Korea, Myanmar (Burma), Egypt, Rwanda, Libya, Algeria, Zimbabwe, Greenland, Cuba, and many others.
-Apart from anything else, it is disgraceful that three big states are allowed to dominate the UN Security Council whilst keeping themselves immune from international law and humanitarian standards (more on this below).
+2. However, states can volunteer (or not) to join the ICC and many big states have NOT signed-up.
+Shockingly, these include three of the five permanent members of the UN Security Council.
+At November 2016 the NON-signatories to the ICC include : USA, China, Russia, India, Pakistan, Saudi Arabia, Iraq, Syria, Turkey, Israel, Yemen, Ukraine, Indonesia, Malaysia, North Korea, Myanmar (Burma), Egypt, Rwanda, Libya, Algeria, Zimbabwe, Greenland, Cuba, and many others.
+Apart from anything else, it is disgraceful that the USA, China and Russia are allowed to dominate the UN Security Council whilst keeping themselves immune from the ICC's international laws and humanitarian standards (more on this below).

 3. So, twenty years after its conception, the ICC is still only dealing with a tiny fraction of the world’s law-breakers that it should be holding to account.
 By mid-2016 the ICC itself had issued just four verdicts.
 The ICC should by now be a major support for progressive global justice and a deterrent to the many wrongdoers among the world's most powerful (see our List of Bad Leaders here), but it is still struggling.
 Its no surprise that many of the world's elites, politicians and governments hate the ICC and will do nothing to help its development.

 4. Based in the Hague (Netherlands), the ICC can itself investigate and charge suspects but it can also set up joint tribunals with individual countries.
 It has done this and set up International Criminal Tribunals - in the former Yugoslavia (ICTY) and Rwanda (ICTR), both of which are currently in operation.
 Also, the ICC can provide expertise to support national courts when they prosecute genocide, war crimes and crimes against humanity.
 Some countries have laws of ‘Universal Jurisdiction’ which allow (or even oblige) the country to prosecute heinous crimes even if they were committed abroad, by foreigners and against foreigners.
 While some countries have these laws, few actually use them.